xmarre/ComfyUI-NAG/README.md

 ## News

-2025-06-30: Fix a major bug that affects `Flux`, `Flux Kontext` and `Chroma`.
+2025-06-30: Fix a major bug affecting `Flux`, `Flux Kontext` and `Chroma`, resulting in degraded guidance.
 Please update your NAG node!

 2025-06-29: Add compile model support.
 You can now use compile model nodes like `TorchCompileModel` to speed up NAG sampling!